 Certified as LEED™ Gold by the US Green Building Council, the first constructed school building to do so in Illinois, the Anna B. Comstock Building is a 13,977 square foot building that houses Kindergarten through 4th grade classrooms.
 This building is named after Anna B. Comstock who was born in 1854 and is most famous for being one of the first to bring her students and other teachers out-of-doors to study nature.
 In 1897, she was the first female professor and taught nature study at Cornell.
 You may see her work in the Handbook of Nature Study originally published in 1911, in our environmental library.

 The Rachel Carson Building is a 10,960 square foot building that opened its doors in August of 2006.
 The building was design and constructed under the LEED guidelines but funding restrictions prevented the commissioning process.
 It houses our 5th through 8th grade classrooms and is named after this American marine biologist and conservationist whose book Silent Spring and other writings are credited with advancing the global environmental movement.
 Embedded within all of Carson’s writing was the view that human beings were but one part of nature distinguished primarily by their power to alter it.

-The completion of the 9,310 square foot PCCS gym in 2006 marked the final phase of construction to complete our campus.
+Named after renowned environmentalist and founder of Earth Day, the completion of the 9,310 square foot Gaylord Nelson Gym gym in 2006 marked the final phase of construction to complete our campus.
 The gym houses a basketball court, a physical therapy room, and offices.
 The gym provides a wonderful space for community events and houses the athletic clubs.
 Soccer, girls and boys basketball, cheer, and track use this facility for training and games.